MicrosoftDocs/azure-docs/articles/iot-central/howto-export-data.md

 ## Prerequisites

-- an extended 30-day trial app or a paid app
+- An extended 30-day trial app or a paid app
 - Azure account with Azure subscription
-- the same Azure account is an Administrator in your IoT Central app
+- The same Azure account is an Administrator in your IoT Central app
-- the same Azure account has permissions to create a storage account or access an existing storage account in the same Azure subscription
+- The same Azure account has permissions to create a storage account or access an existing storage account in the same Azure subscription

 ## Types of data to export